edgedb/easy-edgedb/README.md

 We continue to read the story as we think about the database we need to store the information.
 The important information is in bold:

 >Jonathan Harker has found a hotel in **Bistritz**, called the **Golden Krone Hotel**.
 He gets a welcome letter there from Dracula, who is waiting in his **castle**.
 Jonathan Harker will have to take a **horse-driven carriage** to get there tomorrow.
 We also see that Jonathan Harker is from **London**.
 The innkeeper at the Golden Krone Hotel seems very afraid of Dracula.
 He doesn't want Jonathan to leave and says it will be dangerous, but Jonathan doesn't listen.
+An old lady gives Jonathan a golden crucifix and says it will protect him.
+Jonathan is embarrassed, and takes it to be polite.
+He doesn't know how much it will help him later.

-Right away we see that we could add another property to `City`, and will write this: `property important_places -> array<str>;` It will now look like this:
+Now we are starting to see some detail about the city.
+Right away we see that we could add another property to `City`, and we will call it `important_places`.
+We're not sure if the places will be their own types yet, so we'll just make it an array of strings: `property important_places -> array<str>;` We can put the names of important places in there and maybe develop it more later.
+It will now look like this:

 ```
 type City {